 Keep in mind that these were not pro soccer players.
 They were high-level amateurs who loved the game.
 They had been playing for an average of 22 years.

-What concerns is that a lot of young children are now soccer enthusiasts.
-Don’t get us wrong, we think soccer is a wonderful sport and we love it that kids are playing.
+What concerns me is that a lot of young children are now soccer enthusiasts.
+Don’t get me wrong, I think soccer is a wonderful sport and I love it that kids are playing.
 But what is the long-term impact of repeated ball heading on a young brain?
 Until we know more about this, perhaps kids should be encouraged to do less heading in practice.